Yirgaalem/CP386-Assignment-4/README.md

 # CP386-Assignment-4
-Project done by students Jonah Eichler and Nahor Yirgaalem.
+Project done by students Nahor Yirgaalem and Jonah Eichler.
 The first question required programmers to write bankers algorithm implemented by a multi-threaded program.
 "Customers" request resources from the banks as well as release them.
 The second questions required programmers to write a best fit algorithm for allocating memory, keeping track of idfferent allocations and holes (which represent the available memory)

 ##Make File